 It is TTUHSC’s policy that students may not travel to a Restricted Region for academic, professional, or other school-related purposes.
-A Restricted Region includes but is not limited to a country with a current U.S. Department of State travel advisory level of 3 (Reconsider Travel) or 4 (Do Not Travel) and locations that have an International SOS (ISOS) travel risk rating of high or extremely high.
-Visit the ISOS web site and use the TTUHSC membership number to identify travel risk ratings.
+A Restricted Region includes but is not limited to a country with a current U.S. Department of State travel advisory level of 3 (Reconsider Travel) or 4 (Do Not Travel).
 Visit the Department of State web site for travel advisory levels.

 TTUHSC may grant exceptions to this policy on a case-by-case basis.
 Requesting a travel exemption and submitting the required documentation for review does not guarantee travel approval.
 We strongly recommend that no travel arrangements be made until you have received written approval to travel to the designated Restricted Region.

 Obtaining Approval for Travel to a Restricted Region